 Approval signatures.
 The most common signature type used for PDF is called signature.
 A PDF document may contain one or more approval signatures.
 An approval signature is placed in a form field of type signature which may be visible or invisible.
 An approval signature ensures that the document has been signed by the holder of the digital ID and also makes sure that document changes can be detected.
 Any change applied to the document invalidates the signature.
 Approval signatures are related to an individual person or entity who creates the signature.
 Since nobody else has access to the necessary credentials the signer cannot deny the state of the document at signature time (non-repudiation).

-When opening a document with an approval signature Acrobat usually displays a blue bar near the top (unless the document conforms to PDF/A in which case the PDF/A bar has priority over the signature bar).
-If the signature is valid the blue bar contains a green check mark.
+When opening a document with an approval signature Acrobat usually displays a blue document message bar near the top of the window (unless the document conforms to PDF/A or contains form fields, in which case the PDF/A status or field message has priority over the signature information).
+If the signature is valid the message bar contains a green check mark.
 The signature is also shown in Acrobat's Signatures pane.